sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 example).

 But those can be detected easily.
 Something more nefarious would be to target a text editor.
-For example I made a proof of concept targeting vim.
+Let's take a crack at vim, for example.
 To maximise the chances that the user will be using vim when they paste your text try offering something to be pasted somewhere like `~/.vimrc`.
 If somebody wants to modify that file what editor do you think they're going to use?
 Typically not emacs.